Belly Bloat? Stomach Pain? Embarrassing Gas? Get my FREE 4 Steps to Ditch Digestive Distress . Sign Up Here

 2 avocados

-Now if we are staying at a hotel without a kitchen for a couple of nights like we’ve done recently for weddings, I will pack a small ice chest if they have a mini refrigerator and microwave.
+Now if we are staying at a hotel without a kitchen for a couple of nights like we’ve done for weddings, I will pack a small ice chest if they have a mini refrigerator and microwave.
 I will bring just a few of the foods noted above.
 Plus, I can usually find a store to pick up a few things if needed.

 If going to a wedding and reception or even a holiday dinner, I always eat a small snack before going and include a small protein plus fat and fiber and complex carbs.
 This might be ½ apple with 1 tablespoon nut butter, hard-boiled egg and ½ avocado, berries and coconut yogurt, or few turkey rolls and nuts, etc. It’s a mini-meal and will help me not be so hungry.

 Have I ever had a pity party due to not having a lot to choose from?
 Have I even had a melt down with my hubby mainly because of this?
 Absolutely.
+I’m only human.

 But usually that’s when I haven’t prepared so I didn’t have enough food in my room that I could eat as a snack prior to the event.
 So preparation is the key whether at home or when traveling for eating healthy the rest of your life.
 And mindset.
-Remind yourself of the reasons why you’re sticking to your goals.
+Remind yourself of the reasons why you are sticking to your goals.
 Allow yourself a treat but just a small bite or two.
 You don’t have to eat the entire cake, right?